Sunita002/nodejs-just-readme/README.md

 ## License
 This repository is licensed under the MIT license.
 ## Contributing
-This respository is not open to contributions.
+This repository is currently not welcoming user contributions because it is a demo.
 ## Tests
 To run tests, run the following:
 `